-Social media platforms are where billions of people around the world go to connect with others, get information and make sense of the world.
-These companies, including Facebook, Twitter, Instagram, Tiktok and Reddit, collect vast amounts of data based on every interaction that takes place on their platforms.
+Social media platforms are where billions of people around the globe go to connect with others, get information and make sense of the world.
+The companies that run these sites, including Facebook, Twitter, Instagram, Tiktok and Reddit, collect vast amounts of data based on every interaction that takes place on their platforms.

 And despite the fact that social media has become one of our most important public forums for speech, several of the most important platforms are controlled by a small number of people.
-Mark Zuckerberg controls 58% of the voting share of Meta, the parent company of both Facebook and Instagram, effectively giving him sole control of two of the largest social platforms.
-Now that Twitter’s board has accepted Elon Musk’s $44 billion offer to take the company private, that platform will likewise soon be under the control of a single person.
-All these companies have a history of sharing scant portions of data about their platforms with researchers, preventing us from understanding the impacts of social media to individuals and society.
+Mark Zuckerberg controls 58 percent of the voting share of Meta, the parent company of both Facebook and Instagram, effectively giving him sole control of two of the largest social platforms.
+Elon Musk made a $44-billion offer to take Twitter private (although whether that deal goes through will be determined by a lawsuit).
+All these companies have a history of sharing scant portions of the data about their platforms with researchers, preventing us from understanding the impacts of social media on individuals and society.
 Such singular ownership of the three most powerful social media platforms makes us fear this lockdown on data sharing will continue.

-After two decades of little regulation, it is time to require more transparency from social media companies.
+After decades of little regulation, it is time to require more transparency from social media companies.

-In 2020, social media was an important mechanism for the spread of false and misleading claims about the election, and for mobilization by groups that participated in the January 6 Capitol insurrection.
-We have seen misinformation about COVID-19 spread widely online during the pandemic.
-And today, social media companies are failing to remove the Russian propaganda about the war in Ukraine that they promised to ban.
-Social media has become an important conduit for the spread of false information about every issue of concern to society.
+In 2020 social media was an important mechanism for the spread of false and misleading claims about the election and for mobilization by groups that participated in the January 6, 2021, Capitol insurrection.
+We have seen misinformation about COVID spread widely online during the pandemic.
+And today social media companies are failing to remove the Russian propaganda about the war in Ukraine that they promised to ban.
+Social media has become a major conduit for the spread of false information about every issue of concern to society.
 We don’t know what the next crisis will be, but we do know that false claims about it will circulate on these platforms.

-For example, platforms have assured legislators that they are taking steps to counter mis/disinformation by flagging content and inserting fact-checks.
+For example, platforms have assured legislators that they are taking steps to counter misinformation and disinformation by flagging content and inserting fact-checks.
 Are these efforts effective?
 Again, we would need access to data to know.
 Without better data, we can’t have a substantive discussion about which interventions are most effective and consistent with our values.
-We also run the risk of creating new laws and regulations that do not adequately address harms, or of inadvertently making problems worse.
+We also run the risk of creating new laws and regulations that do not adequately address harms or of inadvertently making problems worse.

-Some of us have consulted with lawmakers in the United States and Europe on potential legislative reforms like these.
+Some of us have consulted with lawmakers in the U.S. and Europe on potential legislative reforms along these lines.
 The conversation around transparency and accountability for social media companies has grown deeper and more substantive, moving from vague generalities to specific proposals.
-However, the debate still lacks important context.
-Lawmakers and regulators frequently ask us to better explain why we need access to data, what research it would enable and how that research would help the public and inform regulation of social media platforms.
+The debate still lacks important context, however.
+Lawmakers and regulators frequently ask us to better explain why we need access to data, what research it would enable, and how that research would help the public and inform regulation of social media platforms.

 - Research suggests that misinformation is often more engaging than other types of content.
 Why is this the case?
 What features of misinformation are most associated with heightened user engagement and virality?
-Researchers have proposed that novelty and emotionality are key factors, but we need more research to know if this is the case.
+Researchers have proposed that novelty and emotionality are key factors, but we need more research to know whether this is true.
 A better understanding of why misinformation is so engaging will help platforms improve their algorithms and recommend misinformation less often.

-- Research shows that the delivery optimization techniques that social media companies use to maximize revenue and even ad delivery algorithms themselves can be discriminatory.
+- Research shows that the delivery-optimization techniques companies use to maximize revenue, and even the ad-delivery algorithms themselves, can be discriminatory.
 Are some groups of users significantly more likely than others to see potentially harmful ads, such as consumer scams?
-Are others less likely to see useful ads, such as job postings?
-How can ad networks improve their delivery and optimization to be less discriminatory?
+Are others less likely to be shown useful ads, such as job postings?
+How can ad networks improve delivery and optimization to be less discriminatory?